ISO measures the raw power of a hitter by taking only extra-base hits -- and the type of extra-base hit -- into account.

-ISO is fantastic for evaluating the raw power within a player, which, of course, is valuable because extra-base hits tend to have a big impact on who wins games.
-Batting average tells you how often a player records hits, but not how often his hits go for extra bases.
+By focusing strictly on extra-base hits, ISO can help evaluate the raw power a player has, which, of course, is valuable because extra-base hits tend to have a big impact on who wins games.

 The home run and ISO leaderboards correlate strongly.
 If a player produces a high ISO, he is likelier to contribute in the homer and extra-base hit departments.